tmpstpdwn/TARBS/README.md

-# Tmpstpdwn's Auto-Rice Bootstrapping Scripts (TARBS)
+# Tmpstpdwn's Auto-Rice Bootstrapping Script (TARBS)

 ## What is TARBS?